Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <h1>Airbnb Listing Price Predictions with Tensorflow's Keras - Active Directory </h1>
 <h2>Key Findings</h2>

-With a root mean squared error (RMSE) of $67.79/night, a median price/night of $125 and 50% of listings failling between $75 and $200/night in the sample, our model is currently not very practical in predicting prices/night for Airbnbs in NYC with our chosen features.
+With a root mean squared error (RMSE) of $65.54/night, a median price/night of $125 and 50% of listings failling between $75 and $200/night in the sample, our model is currently not very practical in deploying to predicting prices/night for Airbnbs in NYC with our chosen features.

-Our model has an R² 0.6532 meaning our features can only account for 65.32% of the variation inthe dataset.
+Our model has an R² 0.6684 meaning our features can only account for 68.44% of the variation inthe dataset.

 Because we are looking for relatively high percision in predicting prices, our model is not generalizable and wouldnt make sense to deploy.